 The -g option specifies that you want to use the text user interface to Fluent not the graphical user interface.
 For performance reasons you should use the text user interface on blacklight.

 The -t option indicates on how many cores you want to run.
-Specify 1 as the value of -t if you want to run serially.
-Any value above 1 will run your program in parallel.
 Here, you are specifying the number of cores you requested in your qsub command with the -l ncpus specification.
+To run a serial job omit the -t option.

 The -i option is used to specify your Fluent journal file.
 The -help option lists the available options to the Fluent command.
 What other options you should use is dependent on your job.